- 10 Blogs and Bloggers for Financial Advisors to Read

 - Free CFP® Ethics CE Courses

-Certified Financial Planner™ (CFP®) are subject to continuing education requirements in order to maintain their certification.
-Specifically, they’re required to complete 30 hours of continuing education each reporting period, which includes two hours of study in the area of ethics.
-CFP® professionals can complete the requirements by taking paid or free courses online.
-If you’re… read more…
+Certified Financial Planners™ are subject to continuing education requirements in order to maintain their certification.
+Specifically, they’re required to complete 30 hours of continuing education every two years, which includes two hours of study in the area of ethics.
+The total number of CE hours required will increase to 40 in 2027.
+CFP® professionals can… read more…

 - SEC Marketing Rule Frequently Asked Questions (FAQs) for Advisors